WasatchPhotonics/Python-USB-WP-Raman-Examples/README.md

 ### SetTest.py
 Retrieves Firmware and FPGA revision, then sets and checks the integration time, gain, and offset of the CCD.

+### WriteSpectraToFile.py
+Continually runs the GetSpectra.py script once every two seconds.
+Then saves this information into a CSV file.
+Time period can be changed by adjusting the sleep function call.